WangDHg/GADIFF/README.md

 python test.py ${log}/${model}/checkpoints/${iter}.pt \
     --start_idx 800 --end_idx 1000
 ```
-Here `start_idx` and `end_idx` indicate the range of the test set that you want to generate.
-All hyper-parameters related to sampling can be set in `test.py` files.
+Here `start_idx` and `end_idx` indicate the range of the test set to be generated.
+All sampling hyper-parameters can be set in `test.py` files.

 ## Evaluation

-After generating conformations, the two tasks are evaluated on the generated data.
+After generating conformations, the two tasks are utilized to evaluation the conformation quality.

 ### Task 1.
 Conformation Generation

-The `COV` and `MAT` scores on the generated conformations of GEOM datasets can be computed using the following commands:
+The `COV` and `MAT` scores on the generated conformations can be computed using the following commands:

 ```bash
 python eval_covmat.py ${log}/${model}/${sample}/sample_all.pkl